 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats can be integrated with most HVAC systems.
-The maker of Nest, Google, has an online compatibility checker that asks a series of questions about your location and existing setup to learn which Nest model is compatible with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+The maker of Nest, Google, offers a compatibility tool that shares questions concerning your location and current setup to determine which Nest model works with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Michigan City.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Michigan City.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Bear in mind, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: